- ※【Revised】 Examinees may choose whether or not to wear facial masks at the examination sites.

 - 16.Once the testing begins, proctors may determine that repeated harsh coughing or other conditions exhibited by examinees will interfere with the testing process.
 Individuals exhibiting such symptoms may be asked to stop answering the questions and temporarily leave the testing room.
 In such cases, no extension of the test time, rescheduling of the exam itself or other steps can be taken.

-- 19.Because your examination voucher is required upon applying to universities or other institutions, carefully retain and store the voucher after the testing is completed as well.
+- 19.Because your examination voucher is required upon applying to universities, it should be carefully kept even after the examination is finished.

 The answering method is mark-sheet.
 Make sure you use an HB pencil to blacken the number for the answer.
 You cannot use a ball-point pen or mechanical pencil.
 Numbers that are blackened too lightly will not be marked.